jwergieluk/wergieluk-com/content/posts/migration-to-hugo-netlify.md

 * Hugo documentation is hard to understand and sometimes quite confusing.
 There is a very nice Hugo tutorial by Mike Dane available on YouTube:
   (https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3)
+* In Hugo, setting `markup: "mmark"` and `katex: true` in the front matter of a document activates the rendering of LaTeX formulas.
+  [https://mmark.nl/](Mmark) is an alternative markdown parser with a better support of inline math than the standard "blackfriday" parser.

 ## Links